Direct S3 Uploads vs Proxy Uploads: Performance Benchmarks & Implementation Guide

 Key Performance Differentials:

-• Proxy uploads cap at ~100MB/s due to Node.js/Python event loop limits and heap memory constraints.
+• Proxy uploads cap at roughly 100MB/s due to Node.js/Python event loop limits and heap memory constraints.

-• Direct S3 uploads utilize multipart concurrency, saturating client bandwidth up to 10Gbps.
+• Direct S3 multipart uploads utilize parallel part concurrency, saturating client bandwidth more efficiently.

-• Presigned URLs eliminate server-side payload parsing, reducing API gateway timeouts by 60-80%.
+• Presigned URLs eliminate server-side payload parsing, reducing API gateway timeouts significantly for large files.

 • Server-side validation must shift to presigned POST policies and asynchronous post-upload triggers.